andrew-wilkes/godot-blockchain/README.md

 ## Validators

-These are servers like Miner rigs.

 * Stake - number of tokens (coins) held
 * Address - such as the IP address of the server

+Maybe these will somehow handle transactions and when there are enough records, want to create a new block containing the tokens/coins.
+This is the area that I don't understand yet.

 ## ToDos

 * Add test suite
-* Figure out how to implement transactions
+* Figure out how to implement transactions - I don't understand this topic yet
+* Understand the role of a Wallet in this system
 * Create a UI and graphical representation of nodes
 * Be able to run scenarios to simulate activities